nest/nest-simulator/doc/troubleshooting.rst

          .. code-block:: bash

              which python
+             which nest

-     This will show you the path to the Python binary that your environment is using.
-You may have more than one Python installation on your system.
-The path to Python should be within your active environment:
+     These commands will show you the path to the Python and NEST binary that your environment is using.
+You may have more than one installation on your system.
+     The path to the binary should be within your active environment:

          .. code-block:: bash

              /path/to/conda/envs/ENVNAME/bin/python
+             /path/to/conda/envs/ENVNAME/bin/nest

     You can also view the list of packages in the active environment, by running: